Woodcrest State College: Curriculum

-Prep–Year 6

-The Prep–Year 6 curriculum is developed from the Australian Curriculum, Assessment and Reporting Authority and includes English, Mathematics, Science, History and Geography.
-Additionally, specialist lessons are also provided, with Music lessons provided to Prep–Year 3 students, Health & Physical Education lessons provided to Prep–Year 6 students and Japanese lessons provided to Years 4–6 students.

 Signature programs

 Catalyst Program

 The Catalyst Program is a four-year program that enables students to engage in academically rigorous, inquiry-based learning in order to attain academic excellence.
 These students have opportunities to engage in innovative learning experiences in which they solve real-world problems with the aid of emerging technologies.

 Academy Sports Programs

 Woodcrest State College includes the Academy Sports Programs of the Basketball Academy, the Volleyball Academy and the AFL School of Excellence.
 Students selected in one of these programs are offered high-level coaching with access to elite competitions.

 WesTEC Trade Training Centre

 The WesTEC Trade Training Centre is a national Trade Training Centre operated by Woodcrest State College in partnership with Forest Lake State High School, Redbank Plains State High School and Springfield Central State High School.
 WesTEC's training partner, TAFE South West, provides industry standard training to Years 11 and 12 students in a range of training areas including automotive, construction, engineering, hairdressing, health support services and logistics.